-These wildfires were a wake up call to Ada County, and sparked the creation of the Ada Fire Adapted Community.
+These wildfires were a wake up call and sparked the creation of the Ada Fire Adapted Communities (ADAFAC) concept.

-Community leaders representing government agencies, civic organizations, and homeowners’ associations have taken action to prevent future wildfire disasters within their communities and to become more resilient to the threat of wildfire by reducing future risk to residents, infrastructure, wildlife and the environment by form the Ada Fire Adapted Community.
+Community leaders, representing government agencies, civic organizations, and homeowners’ associations have taken action to prevent future wildfire disasters within their communities, and to become more resilient to the threat of wildfire by reducing future risk to residents, infrastructure and our natural ecosystem by forming the ADAFAC Working Group.

 As a result of collaboration between many different stakeholders, several ideas turned into action, including:

 Adopting building and fire prevention codes specific to the Wildland Urban Interface (WUI)

 Creating a multi-agency wildfire mitigation Memorandum of Understanding (MOU)

 Doubling the number of Firewise Communities in Ada County

 Providing wildfire home safety evaluation training to residents and neighborhood watch leader